EndzE/steam-manifest-hash-checker-HTML/README.md

 - Works with both Steam manifest files and SHA1 files
 - Search function to find specific files
 - Works directly in your browser - no installation needed
+- Multi-Language support.
+No need to download the Languages
 ## How to Use
 1. Open the tool in your web browser
 2. Drop your Steam manifest or SHA1 file into the left drop zone